 Jesus is represented differently at different parts of Revelation, the Lamb, the Son of Man, ect.
 The Church is the same situation.
 We are definitely The Bride.
 And I see the 144,000 as a specific group that sort of represents the whole at times.
 They are on earth through The Trumpets, but on the Heavenly Zion in Revelation 14, and described with terms Paul linked to the Resurrection like First Fruits and Redeemed from the Earth.

 Some insist The Church can never be symbolically masculine due to the Bride of Christ doctrine.
 Well we can't be Jesus Body then now can we?
 Paul even talks in Corinthians about our members being the members of Christ.
-That's leaving aside that some people don't even agree with The Bride doctrine, I do however so I won't get into that.
+That's leaving aside that some people don't even agree with The Bride doctrine, and over time I've re-thought that myself.
+Psalm 45 depicts The Messiah and his Bride as having children.

 There were no chapter divisions in the original text.
 Revelation 12 follows 11, this is still the aftermath of the Seventh Trumpet, where it says now is the time of The Dead.
 I believe firmly that that Trumpet sounds on Yom Teruah.
 The 70th Week will begin and end with Nisan.